About the Origami Teapot

 For best results, use a sheet of paper that is the same colour on both sides.
 A piece of origami paper that is 15cm x 15cm (6in square) will result in a teapot that is 8cm (a little over 3in) tall, and 9.5cm (about 3.75in) wide.
 It will take between five and ten minutes to fold.

 I’m glad you asked me that!
 This is one of the original designs included in my book Origami Made Simple.
 This book is aimed at complete beginners or people who prefer to fold very simple models.
 There are 30 traditional designs, and 10 of my own models, including this origami Teapot, and the Five Fold Penguin.
 The book includes the diagrams for the teapot along with written instructions to make it easier for beginners.

 Origami Made Simple is available for preorder now in both paperback and kindle editions.
-The paperback will be released on 14 April, and the kindle version on 31 March.
-You can preorder a copy here.
+You can order a copy here.

 You can also subscribe to the mailing list by entering your email in the box below:

 This page contains affiliate links and I may receive some small commission for purchases made through the links on this page.
 This hasn’t affected my decision to recommend a product – I value my personal and professional reputation and would not endorse a product or supplier I did not believe in.
 There is no additional cost to you for purchasing through this page.